b3tameche/test/README.md

 # Getting Started with Create React App

-project is incomplete, contacts can be accessed on /homepage route and they're accessible for all users. you have to change dev script in backend/package.lock file to "nodemon index" if you're using windows.
+project is incomplete, contacts can be accessed on /homepage route and they're accessible for all users. you have to change dev script in backend/package.lock file to "nodemon index" if you're using windows. also create .env file in /backend with "mongo = mongodb+srv://whoami:mongo123@cluster0.ysgfgbe.mongodb.net/?retryWrites=true&w=majority"

 ## Available Scripts